AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Mexico Insurance

-Just because some parts of Texas are a quick drive away from Mexico doesn’t mean that your U.S. car insurance will apply once you cross the border.
+If you plan to drive to Mexico, your U.S. car insurance might not auto apply once you cross the border.
 It’s important to get the appropriate insurance and ensure you remain covered whenever you take your car abroad, even if it’s just for the afternoon.

 • Bodily injury per person/accident and property damage liability per accident (up to $500,000 total)